 A selection of modules from the following list need to be taken as part of this course:

-You will be taught by Cranfield's leading experts with many years' industrial experience as well as external speakers from industry and defence.
+You will be taught by Cranfield's leading experts with many years' defence and industry experience as well as external speakers from those same sectors.
 The Student Academic Support lead for our MSc in Cyberspace Operations is Kelly Davies and the Course Director is Darren Lawrence.
 The teaching team includes: